Nominations are now open for the 16th Annual PRECIOUS Awards.

 The Outstanding Woman in Professional Services category recognises women from across the professional services spectrum – (this includes bankers, accountants, doctors, lawyers, architects).
 The award will go to a woman of colour who has demonstrated leadership, innovative thinking or community service in this sector.
 The judging panel will be looking for someone with a proven track record of excelling in their field and who supports and champions the cause of other women in their industry.

-THE OUTSTANDING WOMAN IN THE PUBLIC SECTOR
+THE OUTSTANDING WOMAN IN PUBLIC SECTOR

 The award is open to any woman of colour working in the public sector.
-Applications are welcome from individuals from all careers within the public sector, including but not limited to housing, healthcare, local authorities, services, and education.
+Applications are welcome from individuals from all careers within the public sector, including but not limited to housing, healthcare, local authorities and education.
 Judges will look for women who have a clearly defined career path and who, by exceptional effort, have achieved outstanding success in their career to date.